nushackers/hackertools_materials/self-hosting/src/slides.md

 ## What is Self Hosting?

-**Self Hosting** is essentially is the practice of locally hosting (on premises & private web servers) and managing software applications by a person or organization instead of monthly subscriptions from Software as a service (SaaS) providers.
+**Self Hosting** is essentially is the practice of locally hosting (on premises & private web servers) and managing software applications by a person or organization.

-There’s a subset of self-hosting I’ll briefly mention exists, that is **homelabbing**.
-Homelabbing is probably a lesser-known term, but it's basically just setting up a "lab" at home to experiment with "enterprise-y" things
+**Homelabbing** is probably a lesser-known term, but it's basically just setting up a "lab" at home to experiment with "enterprise-y" things

 ::right::